 Many intercultural programmes and activities aim to awaken an understanding of other cultural traditions and ways of life, to increase knowledge of basic human and civil rights, and to develop humanitarian and democratic values.
 In this respect, intercultural and democratic skills are mutually dependent.

-As part of the increased political efforts to develop practical measures for cultural integration, particular attention will be paid to intercultural education.
-Concrete stipulations are proposed in several educational plans for the pre-school sector and for primary schools in the individual Federal States (Länder).
-The German Cultural Council (Deutscher Kulturrat) has also published the cultural policy paper Intercultural Education – A Chance for our Society.
+As part of the intensified political efforts towards practical measures for cultural integration, special attention is paid to intercultural education.
+Concrete stipulations are proposed in several educational plans for the pre-school sector and for primary schools in the individual federal states.
+The German Cultural Council has also prepared a cultural policy paper called “Intercultural Education – an Opportunity for our Society”.